The UM chemists' formula for bronze

-Eight imposed subjects
+Eight compulsory subjects

-Cooking an egg without heat; presenting an edible blue orange; capturing ultraviolet light in a photographic print; creating a non-toxic green pigment; or proposing an olfactory formula for water - these are just a few of the challenges the young UM chemists have had to tackle.
-At noon, in the evening, as soon as classes leave them a bit of leeway, they work hard on their subjects and meet every Wednesday over a pizza to present their results and practice for the oral exam. " In the end, I was on the computer all day, all the time," says Laura.
+Cooking an egg without heat, presenting an edible blue orange, capturing ultraviolet light in a photographic print, creating a non-toxic green pigment or proposing an olfactory formula for water - these are just some of the challenges the young chemists at UM had to tackle.
+Noon, evening, as soon as classes leave them a bit of leeway, they work hard on their subjects and meet every Wednesday over pizza to present their results and practice their oral presentations. " In the end, I was on the computer all day, all the time," confides Laura.
 It wasn't just a game," continues Jean-Sébastien Filhol, "it was real professional preparation.

 The art of contradiction

-On "D-Day" they were ready to compete against six other teams from the best schools in the country: the ENS Ulm, Lyon and Paris Saclay, and the engineering schools Chimie Paris Tech, ESCPI and the Ecole Polytechnique.
-We have to admit that the others were looking down on us a bit," Jean-Yves Winum says with amusement.
-The rules of the game are simple: the students compete in four rounds of debate on one of the eight topics prepared in advance.
-While one team presents its results and experiences during a 12-minute presentation, the other has the same amount of time to prepare the contradiction, before reversing positions during a round-robin match on another subject.
+On "D-day", they were ready to take on the six other teams from the country's top schools: the ENS Ulm, Lyon or Paris Saclay, and the engineering schools Chimie Paris Tech, ESCPI and École Polytechnique...
+"We had to admit that the others were looking down on us a bit," says Jean-Yves Winum.
+We have to admit that the others were looking down on us," laughs Jean-Yves Winum.
+The rules of the game are simple: students compete against each other in four oratorical jousts on one of eight subjects prepared in advance.
+While one team puts forward its results and experiments in a 12-minute presentation, the other has the same amount of time to prepare its contradiction, before reversing positions in a round-robin match on another subject.

 Another image of chemistry

-As for the students, it is with the conviction of receiving a very high level of teaching that they will approach the next stage of their studies, with a new string to their bow: "in terms of oral skills, we have seen them progress incredibly well, which is a real plus for their future professional life," notes Jean-Sébastien Filhol.
-In terms of confidence, it's an incredible boost!
-Some of them would never have dared to apply for jobs that are more suitable for engineers.
+As for the students, it's with the conviction that they've been taught to a very high standard that they'll approach the next stage of their studies, with a new string to their bow: "In terms of oral skills, we've seen them make incredible progress, which is a real plus for their future professional life," notes Jean-Sébastien Filhol.
+In terms of confidence, it's an incredible booster!
+Some of them would never have dared apply for jobs that are more suited to engineers.
 After this victory, they no longer have any complexes.
 And that's worth its weight in gold!